12 Things Successful Visitor Centres Do Differently

 They are seen by many local government and tourism organisations as a significant cost line in an operating budget, with very little visible impact to the economy.

-However through our work, training, research and conference case studies, we've found a number of examples of visitor centres who are adapting their services to remain relevant to their visitors, and as a result, adding real value to their local visitor economy.
+However through our work, training, research and conference case studies, we've found a number of examples of visitor centres who are adapting their services to remain relevant to their visitors, and as a result, adding real value to their local visitor economy, and also helping support their Region's in their recovery from Covid-19.

 So in this article, I've highlighted 12 things that successful visitor centres are doing differently, which can provide inspiration to other visitor centres both here in Australia, and globally.